Thursday night, 10 March 2016, AM

 “How easy it must be to look aside a man’s flaws when you’ve seen actual monsters that spit in the face of God.”

-“And how hollow the rage I’ve seen in him now, knowing what his true rage must look like—those things that draw him to issue not harsh words, but to take up his sword and destroy.”
+“And how hollow the rage I’ve seen in him now, knowing what his true rage must look like—those things that draw him not to issue harsh words, but to take up his sword and destroy.”

 “Our experiences are beyond compare—not only a year against a thousand, but a world before the one we live in now.
 The Camarilla is all I have known.
 The bounds of a city wrapped in its dark cloak, in the frayed but binding rule of law.”